 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-Assam is a state blessed with green meadows, fertile plains, stunning hills, vibrant culture, and unique wildlife and Nameri National Park is one example showing the uniqueness of the state.
-The national park is great in attracting tourists from all parts of the country.
+Assam is a state blessed with lush meadows, productive plains, breathtaking hills, a vibrant culture, and unusual wildlife, with Nameri National Park serving as one illustration of the state’s singularity.
+The national park is excellent at drawing visitors from all across the nation.

 Location: Sonitpur District, Assam, India

 How to reach: 5 hours drive from Guwahati airport